 - Fish oil: Having anti-inflammatory properties, fish oil might help alleviate some of the symptoms associated with IBDs.
 However, this substance is not recommended for patients who suffer from diarrhea, as it might aggravate it.

 - Aloe vera: This plant has anti-inflammatory properties and is thought to be beneficial for people with ulcerative colitis, with the exception of people who have diarrhea, as it might aggravate their symptoms.

 - Turmeric: This popular spice contains a substance called curcumin, which is thought to alleviate the symptoms of people who suffer from ulcerative colitis.

 IBD can sometimes occur due to hereditary factors and thus is impossible to prevent.
 However, certain cases of IBD or relapse can be prevented by making a series of lifestyle improvements such as: quitting smoking, eating a balanced diet, avoiding fats and processed foods, avoiding polluted cities, and regular exercise.

 Are you suffering from inflammatory bowel disease?
-For any questions, information or guidance related to IBD treatments, get in touch with our specialty-trained, skilled gastroenterologists at Marina Del Rey Hospital.
+For any questions, information or guidance related to IBD treatments, get in touch with our specialty-trained, skilled gastroenterologists at Cedars-Sinai Marina del Rey Hospital.